Uma Bharti opts out of 'bhumi pujan' ceremony

 Taking to Twitter, Uma Bharti said that she is concerned about the health of Prime Minister Narendra Modi and others who will be attending the mega event at Ayodhya, amid the Corona pandemic.

-She wrote that she is concerned after getting the news of Union Home Minister Amit Shah and few others from the party having also tested positive for Covid-19.
+She wrote that she is concerned after getting the news of Union Home Minister Amit Shah and a few others from the party has also tested positive for COVID-19.

 Prime Minister Narendra Modi is expected to reach Ayodhya at around 11 a.m. on August 5 and he is likely to stay there for around three hours.